The Complexity of Transitively Orienting Temporal Graphs: The recognition of temporally transitively orientable graphs

 The \emph{main phase} of the algorithm starts once the formulas $\phi_{\text{3NAE}}^{(0)}$ and $\phi_{\text{2SAT}}^{(0)}$ have been computed.
-Then we iteratively try assigning to each variable $x_i$ the truth value 1 or 0.
-Once we have set $x_i=1$ (resp.~$x_i=0$) during the iteration $j\geq 1$ of the algorithm, we call algorithm \BooleanForcing{} (see \cref{phi-2sat-nae-forcing-alg}) as a subroutine to check which implications this value of $x_i$ has on the current formulas $\phi_{\text{3NAE}}^{(j-1)}$ and $\phi_{\text{2SAT}}^{(j-1)}$ and which other truth values of variables are forced.
+As we prove in~\Cref{lemma:never-say-no}, if the algorithm does not conclude at the initialization phase that the input instance is a \emph{no}-instance, the the instance is a \emph{yes}-instance.
+During any iteration $j\geq 1$ of the algorithm, we pick an arbitrary variable $x_i$ and we assign it the truth value 1 (note that this is an arbitrary choice; we could equally choose to assign to $x_i$ the value~0).
+Once we have set $x_i=1$, we call algorithm \BooleanForcing{} (see \Cref{phi-2sat-nae-forcing-alg}) as a subroutine to check which implications this value of $x_i$ has on the current formulas $\phi_{\text{3NAE}}^{(j-1)}$ and $\phi_{\text{2SAT}}^{(j-1)}$ and which other truth values of variables are forced.
 The correctness of \BooleanForcing{} can be easily verified by checking all subcases of \BooleanForcing{}.
-During the execution of \BooleanForcing{}, we either replace the current formulas by $\phi_{\text{3NAE}}^{(j)}$ and $\phi_{\text{2SAT}}^{(j)}$, or we reach a contradiction by showing that, setting $x_i=1$ (resp.~$x_i=0$) makes $\phi_{\text{3NAE}}^{(j-1)} \wedge \phi_{\text{2SAT}}^{(j-1)}$ unsatisfiable.
-If each of the truth assignments $\{x_i=1, x_i=0\}$ leads to such a contradiction, we return that $(G,\lambda)$ is a \no-instance.
-Otherwise, if at least one of the truth assignments $\{x_i=1, x_i=0\}$ does not lead to such a contradiction, we follow this truth assignment and proceed with the next variable.
-We prove that, if we manage to sequentially assign to each variable a truth value without reaching a contradiction, the resulting truth assignment of $x_1,\ldots, x_s$ naturally defines a temporal transitive orientation~$F$ of~$(G,\lambda)$.
+During such a call of \BooleanForcing{} (i.e.~during an iteration $j\geq 1$ in the main phase of the algorithm), we replace the current formulas by $\phi_{\text{3NAE}}^{(j)}$ and $\phi_{\text{2SAT}}^{(j)}$, respectively.
+Summarizing, in its initialization phase, the algorithm decides whether the input temporal graph can be transitively oriented (i.e.~solves the decision version of the problem), while in its main phase it computes a temporally transitive orientation.

-We now prove formally that \cref{temporal-orientation-alg} is correct.
-More specifically, we show that if \cref{temporal-orientation-alg} gets a \yes-instance as input then it outputs a temporally transitive orientation, while if it gets a \no-instance as input then it outputs ``NO''.
-We start by proving in the following auxiliary lemma that, if the algorithm returns ``NO'' at the $j$th iteration, then the formula $\phi_{\text{3NAE}}^{(j-1)}\wedge\phi_{\text{2SAT}}^{(j-1)}$ of the previous iteration is not satisfiable.
+\subparagraph{Correctness of the algorithm.} We now formally prove that \Cref{temporal-orientation-alg} is correct.
+More specifically, we show that if \Cref{temporal-orientation-alg} gets a \yes-instance as input then it outputs a temporally transitive orientation, while if it gets a \no-instance as input then it outputs ``NO''.
+The \emph{main result} of this section is~\Cref{thm-correctness-runningtime}, in which we prove that \TTO\ is correct and runs in polynomial time.